uncertainty-for-engineers/uncertainty-modelling-for-engineers/README.md

 This repository contains the source code for Uncertainty Modelling for Engineers.

-The book can be read online *here* .
-Alternatively a pdf is available here.
+The book can be read online [here](https://uncertainty-for-engineers.github.io/uncertainty-modelling-for-engineers/).
-TODO: Update links when project made public

 ## How to make a contribution